 - Higher equity.
 If one person continues to pay the mortgage while the other doesn’t, they would have more equity.

 - Maintenance and repairs.
-If one spouse pays for upkeep while the home is being sold, they might get more of the profits to reimburse themselves.
+If one spouse pays for the upkeep while the home is being sold, they may receive a larger share of the profits to reimburse themselves.

 - An exchange of assets.
-You or your spouse may get an investment account, or other assets, instead of home equity.
+You or your spouse may receive an investment account or other assets, rather than home equity.

 FAQs